Grants

 Tribal Health Application: This application allows Tribes or Tribal organizations (T/TO) of the Burns Paiute and/or Confederated Tribe of the Umatilla Indian Reservation (CTUIR) to improve the health and wellness of EOCCO tribal members and their communities.

-Continuing Current Projects Application: This application offers an opportunity for 2025 CBIR-funded EOCCO projects to receive additional support to extend their impact.
+Continuing Current Projects Application: This application offers an opportunity for EOCCO projects previously funded by CBIR to receive additional support to extend their impact.
 Priority will be given to projects that address one or more incentive measures the county is struggling to meet and that do not duplicate existing Opt-In opportunities.

 Past Community Benefit Initiative Grant Summaries